 “We can’t just leave her!”
-Peter screamed at Eun.
+Peter screamed.

-Before Peter could respond, Kora’s voice thundered through their minds, only she wasn’t addressing him or Eun, she was talking to someone else and her thoughts were slipping through.
+Before he could respond, Kora’s voice thundered through their minds.
+She wasn’t addressing Peter or Eun, she was talking to someone else.
 [Ho, Krul’Dar!
 Ho, Wodec!
-Akanax on a pike, am I glad to see you!
-And…and…Orgoth’s balls, you’ve brought Indashi warriors with you!]
+Orgoth’s balls, you’ve brought Indashi with you!]
 Her last exclamation was filled with joy and astonishment.

 Peter reached out.
 [Kora, are you—]

 [Worry not, for I am in worthy company.]
 Kora projected a hearty smile.

 [Aye, she is.]
 This from a wise, older man.
 [I also possess magic fungus; we can restore these hell-fiends to their proper forms.]